-Cause Erwinia amylovora, a bacterium that overwinters in cankers on infected pear or apple trees.
+Cause Erwinia amylovora, a bacterium that overwinters in cankers on infected pear, apple, and some ornamental trees.
 Risk of infection increases with the number of more active "holdover" cankers in an orchard.
 Insects, pruning tools, and splashing rains spread this bacterium.
 Bacteria enter healthy, main bloom or rattail blossoms through the stigma, nectary, anthers, and sepals.
 A temperature of 65°F or higher in a 24-hour period plus a trace of rain or high humidity (greater than 65%) is necessary for infection.
 Flowers, which are open for up to 3 days, support rapid growth of the bacteria while older flowers do not.
 Vigorously growing shoot tips, young leaves, and wounds also can be infection sites.
 Entrance into healthy appearing leaves and shoots may be through the base of epidermal hairs.
 Symptomless pears are not a source of the pathogen, which is rarely detected (1 out of 5,600 fruit) as an epiphyte on commercially-produced fruit.

 Primary insect vectors include ants, flies, and wasps.
 Aphids, flies, ants, leafhoppers and tarnished plant bugs have been implicated In the spread of fire blight.
 Flies and ants are attracted to the bacterial ooze and can then carry it to uninfected blossoms.
 Bees do not feed on bacterial ooze but can visit infected flowers and spread bacteria to uninfected flowers.

-All important pear cultivars are susceptible to fire blight, Bosc especially so.
+All important pear cultivars are susceptible to fire blight, including Bosc.
 Fire blight also severely attacks apple, cotoneaster, photinia, pyracantha, hawthorn, quince, and mountain ash.
 Fire blight may be very serious some years but appears hardly at all in others.
 It is sporadic in Milton Freewater, Hood River, and Medford, OR and in Yakima and Wenatchee, WA.
 Since the mid-1990s, the disease has become very important to apple growers because susceptible cultivars have been planted widely.
 It is not common in Oregon's Willamette Valley and may be confused there with Pseudomonas blight.
 In a "fire blight year," young trees, especially those trained to a central leader, can be severely damaged.

 Symptoms During moist periods in the bloom season, spurs, blossoms, and twigs may become infected, developing a darker, water-soaked appearance.
 They turn brown to black and rapidly wilt and die.
 Infected blossoms frequently are distorted.
 A tan-yellow bacterial exudate (ooze) often appears where infection occurs.